chef/chef-web-docs/_vendor/github.com/inspec/inspec-azure/docs-chef-io/content/inspec/resources/azure_migrate_assessment.md

 : Name of the Azure Migrate assessment to test.

 `resource_group`
-: Azure resource group where the targeted resource resides in.
+: Azure resource group where the targeted resource resides.

 `project_name`
 : Azure Migrate assessment project.